pdx-cs-rust-embedded/microsynth/README.md

 When it inexplicably crashes, unplug and replug.

-Change USE_MINOR_SCALE to swap between major/minor
+Change `USE_MINOR_SCALE` to swap between major/minor.

-Yes there's a ton of globals and horrifying code
+This code is preliminary and intended only as proof of concept.
+Please don't use it for anything important.